Golden Triangle Cultural Tour

 2. In Delhi, delight your taste buds with delectable street food, stunning views of UNESCO World Heritage sites, and vibrant markets.

 3. Your cultural understanding of India will be highly broadened, as you will participate in local festivities, see traditional handicrafts of marble inlay and embroidery, and stay at charming homestays.
-As India is a culturally diverse destination that attracts people from all over the world, you will also see traditions and practices from many different countries.

 4. The block printing workshop in Jaipur uses the traditional technique of printing patterns on fabric using carved wooden blocks.
 This workshop connects you with the artist within you.